Is Tequila from Mexico?

 The Tequila Route is home to some of the world’s most recognized tequila distilleries, and if you want to pay them a visit your best bet is to fly into Guadalajara, about an hour southeast of the region.
 The fastest and easiest way to see the region is to hop aboard the Tequila Express, a train that transports passengers through the desert landscape of the agave countryside.
 On board, mariachi bands dressed in traditional regalia serenade passengers to and from the town of Amatitán.
 There, you’ll visit San José del Refugio Hacienda where Herradura Tequila has been produced since 1869.
 For tours of the new and old factories, a tequila tasting and a dinner featuring local cuisine and mariachi music.
 The fiesta ends only when you get off the train back in Guadalajara by the end of the day.

-Hire an English Speaking tour Guide in Guadalajara and explore your way to the town of Tequila.
+Hire an English Speaking tour Guide in Guadalajara and explore your way to the town of Tequila Jalisco.
 Distilleries are scattered throughout the region, both boutique and big names.
 During your expedition to the land by the Sierra Madre your guide will recommend a restaurant and areas that even hosts weddings on occasion.
 From there you can tour the La Rojeña distillery, the oldest distillery plant.
 Your tour guide will arrange your tour that can also include a visit to a room where the brand’s most exclusive brand —Reserva de la Familia—is aged.

 At the Herradura distillery, tours begin by assisting a traditional jimador—a Mexican farmer in charge of harvesting the agave plant.
 Afterward, you’ll witness the entire tequila making process, from milling and fermentation to distillation and bottling.
 Once the tour is finished, taste the product itself inside La Quinta, a set of buildings with traditional Mexican architecture flanked by fountains and lush landscaping.

-For perhaps the most enriching Tequila Trail experience is with a Gdl Tour guide.
+For perhaps the most enriching Tequila Trail experience is with a Tour guide from Panoramex.
 There are more than 120 distilleries to choose from some of which holds a special night tour (including dinner) for three or more people every day of the week.
 The distillery has an attached boutique hotel with rooms, all of which are located next to the agave plants on the property.
 There are a few hotels to choose from for an excellent option in town.
 The small hotels features traditional Mexican architecture and decor, an outdoor pool and even a spa built in an old granary.

 English Speaking Tour Guide since 1997